Brobin/brobin-v3/data/articles/nebraska-big-year-october-recap.md

 After reaching the record last month, this month let me relax a little... but instead I started going after crazy things.
 Keegan and I attempted to flush Yellow Rail one weekend at Jack Sinn WMA, and we did the same with a group of UNK folks out at Rowe the next weekend.
 We failed to find any of this incredibly secretive and hard to detect rail, but picked up quite a few county birds, and Keegan got his year "nemesis" American Bittern out at Rowe!

-Throughtout the month, I continued to check shorebird and reservoirs for any vagrant shorebirds, gulls or jaegers, but nothing showed up.
+Throughout the month, I continued to check marshes, mudflats, and reservoirs for any vagrant shorebirds, gulls or jaegers, but nothing showed up.
 I spent a bit of time county birding in surrounding counties, ticking off birds like Harris's Sparrow, White-throated Sparrow, and Fox Sparrow in nearly all neighboring counties.

 [![Fox Sparrow](https://cdn.download.ams.birds.cornell.edu/api/v2/asset/643453118/1200)](https://macaulaylibrary.org/asset/643453118)
 _Fox Sparrow, Seward County_